-(4) Our prices are non-binding recommended prices.
+(5) Our prices are non-binding recommended prices.

-(7) Unless otherwise stated in the order confirmation, our prices apply “ex works" (Markneukirchen ), excluding statutory value added tax and packaging.
+(8) Except when otherwise stipulated in the order confirmation, our prices apply “ex-factory” (Markneukirchen ), excluding statutory value added tax and packaging.
 The packaging will be invoiced separately.
-Value added tax will be shown separately in the invoice in the statutory amount applicable on the day of invoicing.
+The value-added tax will be identified separately in accordance with the statutory rate on the invoice on issuing day.

-(8) All quotations and prices outside the order confirmation are non-binding and can be changed by us at any time.
+(9) All quotations and prices outside the order confirmation are non-binding and can be changed by us at any time.

 § 3 Delivery, delivery obligation, shipment and risk

 (6) We reserve the right to send the customer a sample electronically in the sense of a digital "final artwork" of the ordered goods.
 This is created on the basis of data and print motifs provided by the customer.
 Production will only take place after the customer has approved the digital sample, which should be sent immediately upon receipt, preferably within 24 hours.
-Possibly.
 Agreed delivery times are only set in motion after the customer has approved the digital design.

 (7) Partial deliveries are permitted.